HaldenLF/Secure-Attendance-Mangement-System/README.md

 Android Application

-This application allows a user to create an account or log in to this attendance system.
+This application allows users to create an account or log in to this attendance system.
-Once they have created the account the user can then log in using those details or via the biometrics registered to the phone.
+Once they have created the account the user can log in using those details or via the biometrics registered to the phone.
 The user is then brought to the check-in screen where they can check in and out.
 Once the user checks out the time and date will be displayed.

 ![image](https://github.com/HaldenLF/Secure-Attendance-Mangement-System/assets/165461117/8cfa8a79-1682-4874-914a-2284fd734135)